ikt32/scripts-updates/index.md

 My other content is freely available from [GTA5-Mods.com](https://www.gta5-mods.com/users/ikt){:target="_blank"}.

-Older releases of Patreon-published scripts are listed as releases [in the repository on GitHub](https://www.github.com/ikt32/scripts-updates/releases){:target="_blank"}.
+An archive of older releases of Patreon-published scripts are available [in the repository on GitHub](https://www.github.com/ikt32/scripts-updates/releases){:target="_blank"}.